Menu

 Demand Letter

-Before you even go to Small Claims the first step is to send a Demand Letter.
+Before you even go to Small Claims Court, it is a good idea to send a demand letter.
 This is a letter explaining to the other person what they would need to do to settle the matter.
-It can be sent by regular mail.
-It should include...
+There is no particular way to send a demand letter, but it can be helpful if you can prove that the other party received it.
+It should include:

 • your name and contact information

-• nature and amount of the claim, including important background facts
+• the nature and amount of the claim, including important background facts

 • what the person would have to do to settle the claim

-If the person does not respond to your Demand Letter, or does not agree to what you require to settle the matter, you may decide to start an action in Small Claims Court.
+If the demand letter does not resolve the matter, you may decide to start an action in Small Claims Court.

-To start a Small Claims case you need to complete a Claim Form.
-The Saskatchewan Law Courts website has sample Claim Forms for different types of actions.
-You can use one of these but you must put your own information in.
+To start a small claims case, you need to complete a statement of claim.
+The Small Claims Court website has sample claims for different types of actions.
+You can use one of these, but you must put your own information in.
+You must also sign the claim.

 You will need the correct name and address for the person you are suing.
 It is helpful if you also have phone numbers and email addresses for the parties.